danielpmorton/pyastrobee/readme.md

 ```

 ### TODOs:
-- [ ] Try out MuJoCo just to see what it can do
+- [ ] Make a comparison of the pros/cons/functionality of pybullet and mujoco
 - [ ] Try out pybullet 3.1.7 to see if this is more stable at all
 - [ ] Solve the Cupola/Node 1 mesh issues
 - [ ] Figure out a better way of generating the astrobee/iss URDF with less manual modifications